kevinlondon/kevinlondon.github.io/_drafts/color_is_red.md

 ---
 layout: post
-title: In Python, Rose == 'Red', Violet is not 'Blue'
+title: In Python, `Rose == 'Red'`, `Violet is not 'Blue'`
-date: 2017-06-14 22:17:10
+date: 2024-06-14 22:17:10
 ---

-I came across a bit of Python code that checked if a color was in a list this way:
+I came across a bit of Python code that checked if a color was in a list like this:

 {% highlight python %}
 if color is 'red' or color is 'blue':